 Interesting Facts About Alimony, Spousal Support/Maintenance

+Alimony has become less popular with courts in the last decade.
+Support is being awarded in fewer cases throughout the nation.
 When support is awarded, the trend is leaning towards a short duration.

 However, there are some exceptions to that general observation.
 While the lack of support payments is becoming the new norm, marriages that last longer than ten years have become the exception with alimony almost an automatic unless the earning capacities of both spouses are substantially the same.

 How it Spousal Maintenance Calculated in Arizona | What You Need to Prove

 Spousal Maintenance/Alimony May be Awarded by the Court if: